yeahsilver/SwiftUIViewAnimation/README.md

-# SwiftUIViewAnimation
+# 📱 SwiftUIViewAnimation
-## Introduction
+## 📍 Introduction
-` SwiftUIViewAnimation ` is a gorgeous set of UIView Animations
+` SwiftUIViewAnimation ` is a gorgeous set of UIView Animations!

 </br>

-## Animation type
+## ✏️ Animation type
 | Animation | Animation | Animation |
 | ------ | ----- | ----- |
 | 1.
 Fade In | 2.
 Fade Out | 3.
 Left to Right |